 One of the best things about this summer squash is that you can freeze it for 2-3 months even after cooking.
 Items like stuffed zucchini boats and lasagna freeze pretty well.
 All you need to do is place them in sealable freezer bags, get rid of any excess air, lock them, and freeze for later use.
-Make sure to cut the lasagna into small pieces.

 When thawing, keep the freezer bag in the refrigerator overnight.
 Then, heat it up thoroughly in an oven or microwave.